Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/materialized-views/idempotent_inserts_mv.md

 set max_partitions_per_insert_block=1; -- trick to fail insert into MV.

 insert into test select number, today()+number%3 from numbers(100);
    DB::Exception: Received from localhost:9000.
-DB::Exception:
+DB::Exception: Too many partitions

 select count() from test;
 ┌─count()─┐
-│     100 │  -- insert is successful into the test table
+│     100 │  -- Insert was successful into the test table
 └─────────┘

 select sum(CNT) from test_mv;
 0 rows in set.
-Elapsed: 0.001 sec.   -- insert was unsuccessful into the test_mv table
+Elapsed: 0.001 sec.   -- Insert was unsuccessful into the test_mv table (DB::Exception)

-set max_partitions_per_insert_block=100; -- disable trick
-insert into test select number, today()+number%3 from numbers(100); -- insert retry
+-- Let's try to retry insertion set max_partitions_per_insert_block=100; -- disable trick insert into test select number, today()+number%3 from numbers(100); -- insert retry / No error

 select count() from test;
 ┌─count()─┐